F1 2020 Game: Release date, gameplay, crossplay, #ChallengeLando, delay, career mode, setups, R&D, & more

 22 races were scheduled, with two new countries to visit, but that is all changing.
 Now, we down to 18 races and the Vietnam Grand Prix will have to wait for another year.

 There is the potential for races to be rearranged, but for now the season is on hold.

 The release date for F1 2020 is as yet unknown, and fingers crossed it won’t be affected.

 READ MORE: All F1 2019 setup guides

-There is no doubt that the earlier release date was a hit with players, and gave a much longer time to play alongside the actual season.
+There is no doubt that the earlier release date was a hit with players, but given the current climate things are extremely fluid.

-Expect Codemasters to announce a date soon, with them looking to stay around that June mark.
+Expect Codemasters to announce a date soon, with them looking to stay around that June mark if at all possible.

 F1 2019’s success came down to very consistent and reliable gameplay.
 There were no horror-show corners that caught you out unexpectedly or nagging bugs that spoiled the experience.